Mastering CPR and First Aid Techniques

 Severe Bleeding

-• Apply direct pressure to the wound using a clean cloth or sterile dressing.
+• Apply direct pressure to the wound using a clean cloth or sterile bandage.

-• If bleeding continues, apply more dressings and maintain pressure.
+• If the bleeding doesn’t stop, apply more dressings without removing the first one, and maintain pressure until medical help arrives.

 Burns

-• For minor burns, cool the affected area under running water for at least 10 minutes.
+• For minor burns, run the affected area under cool (not cold) water for at least 10 minutes to relieve pain and reduce the burn's severity.

 Fractures

-• Apply ice packs wrapped in a cloth to reduce swelling.
+• Apply ice packs wrapped in a cloth to reduce swelling and pain.

 CPR + First Aid Certification